 Then enjoy some time at leisure to visit beautiful Port Douglas on the Coral Sea.
 Originally established as a link to the gold fields, Port Douglas is now a favorite Aussie vacation spot.
 The year-round tropical climate creates a warm and welcoming atmosphere.

 Perhaps you'll browse the shops lining the marina's boardwalk, or find an enticing restaurant for lunch, which is on your own.
-After your stop in Port Douglas, depart for Wetherby Station, stopping along the way to join your Program Director for a look at a contemporary Australian institution—an authentic Aussie pub.
-Here you'll have time to enjoy a drink and the chance to mingle with the locals before moving on to your next destination.
+After your stop in Port Douglas, head back to your hotel in Cairns, stopping along the way to join your Program Director for a look at a contemporary Australian institution—an authentic Aussie pub.
+Here you'll have time to enjoy a drink and the chance to mingle with the locals.

 After breakfast, you'll board a high-speed catamaran with a choice between two activities, both of which are located in the Great Barrier Marine Park—a UNESCO World Heritage Site and one of the Seven Natural Wonders of the World.
 Stretching 1,240 miles, the Great Barrier Reef comprises acres of multicolored coral supporting an array of exotic sea creatures.